DragonflyStats/TechAdmin/Python/PSFreport.md

        * (Specifically €90 Euro towards the cost of each of the 20 tickets.)
 * $1200 approx (€1000) for financial aid.

+### Actions
+* We issued 26 complementary tickets. €2340 is the aggregate costing.
+* We disbursed €330 euros for travel costs.
+* overall we disbursed €2670 in this diversity initiative.
+* We have a surplus of €196.74.

 ### Details on complementary tickets
  * The total cost per person is €114.48 (USD $128 approx).
  * This figure is based on two key costs: venue rental costs (fixed) and catering costs (variable).